lawlesst/lawlesst.github.com/notebook/citation-finder.md

 <iframe src="http://www.screenr.com/embed/itV8" width="650" height="396" frameborder="0"></iframe>

 The code for the demo is [available on Github](https://github.com/lawlesst/citation-finder).
 The server side code is minimal and built with [Flask](http://flask.pocoo.org/), the Python microframework for building web applications.
-The bulk of the action takes place on the client side, using jQuery and jQuery templates.
+On the client side, jQuery and jQuery templates pull in the data and render it to the user.

-####Recap/future work
+####Recap & future directions
 The user interface and interaction could certainly stand for some improvement.
 The citations that are resolvable are limited to what's in CrossRef's database, see their list of [disclaimers](http://labs.crossref.org/quick_and_dirty_api_guides/resolving_citations.html).
 But - this work indicates building a service like this for library users is feasible and will be increasingly more valuable as services like these develop.

 CrossRef apparently [doesn't parse](http://labs.crossref.org/quick_and_dirty_api_guides/resolving_citations.html) the free text into a formatted citation but constructs a query based on the free text against their database.
 For further development, it would be worthwhile to try a similar approach with the [Summon API](http://api.summon.serialssolutions.com/) and see if it could be possible to build a similar service on top of that data, since it contains a larger set of publications and articles.